icann/rst-test-specs/README.md

 ### EPP Extension List, RDAP Conformance Tool and Zonemaster configuration

-Unlike the test specs, changes to the the [EPP Extensions List](epp-extensions/README.md), and configuration files for the [RDAP Conformance Tool](tools/generate-rdapct-config.pl) and [Zonemaster](tools/generate-zonemaster-profile.pl) do not require creation of a
+Unlike the test specs, changes to the [EPP Extensions List](epp-extensions/README.md), and configuration files for the [RDAP Conformance Tool](tools/generate-rdapct-config.pl) and [Zonemaster](tools/generate-zonemaster-profile.pl) do not require creation of a